 Choosing a WordPress eBook plugin

 Our WordPress eBook plugins are ideal because you can list lots of digital books on each page.
-Users don’t have to waste time scrolling through multiple pages.
-You can even include extra data about each eBook such as the author, blurb, image, publisher, year – whatever you like!
+Users don't have to waste time scrolling through multiple pages.
+You can even include extra data about each eBook such as the author, blurb, image, publisher, year - whatever you like!
+This also improves search engine rankings in Google.

 I'll recommend a suitable WordPress eBook plugin in the relevant sections of this tutorial.
 Read about the method you're interested in, and I'll tell you how to set it up and which WordPress eBook store plugins to use.